Nathanpmyoung/nathanpmyoung.github.io/pages/Forecasting.md

 	- Connecting people - Recently the [[X]] Community Notes team to various players in forecasting, but previously people to Robin Hanson, or suggesting ideas or connecting EA's to one another.
 	- Impactful question generation - I don't think I've delivered here yet at this but I'm working on it.
 It is a hard problem.
 	- Building forecasting tech prototypes to understand what works - I have found some dead ends (question generation and forecast visualisation).
 The problem is that it's hard to protect the work I do in creating this stuff.
 If I build a great question generation flow (which I have some ideas for) companies seem pretty unwilling to pay for the knowledge that I learned in doing this.
+- Should I (the reader) forecast
+	- Personally
+	- As a developer/researcehr
+	- As a decision maker
+	- As a project manager
+	-
 	-
 	-
 	-